danderson100/sheetsCrawler/README.md

 NOTE: Make sure your client_secret.json file is in your working directory.
 If still stuck, more info can be found here: https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html

-Step 3: Install gspread: Open terminal, navigate to directory.
+Step 3: Create your own Python project with a file named main.py.
+Install gspread: Open terminal, navigate to directory.

     pip install gspread